jjhosuepinoza/jjhosuepinoza/README.md

 ## About Me

-- I'm currently learning .Net, Android, TypeScript
+- I'm currently learning .Net, Android, TypeScript and React.
 - My goals are to become a Senior Developer
 - Ask me about how to develop sofwtware, webapp and websites for you.